fastify/avvio/README.md

 })
 ```

-The ouput is like this:
+The output is like this:
 ```json
 {
   "label": "bound root",